cuberite/cuberite/COMPILING.md

 We use Microsoft Visual Studio for Windows compilation.
 It is possible to use other toolchains, but we don't test against them and they aren't supported.
 Visual Studio 2013 Express for Desktop is being actively used for development.

-You can find download links for VS2013 Express here: https://go.microsoft.com/?linkid=9832280
+You can find download links for VS2013 Express [here][1].

-Next, you need to download and install [CMake][1].
+Next, you need to download and install [CMake][2].
 You should download a full installation package, so that the installer will set everything up for you (especially the paths).

 To contribute your changes to the source back to the repository, you need a Git client.
 Options are:

- - [Git for Windows][2]
+ - [Git for Windows][3]
- - [GitHub Desktop][3]
+ - [GitHub Desktop][4]
- - [TortoiseGit][4]
+ - [TortoiseGit][5]

-Alternatively, if you want only to compile the source, without contributing, you can [download the sources in a ZIP file directly from GitHub][5].
+Alternatively, if you want only to compile the source, without contributing, you can [download the sources in a ZIP file directly from GitHub][6].

 If you're using Git to get the source, use the following command to set up the local workspace correctly: